Truth . Youth . Reconciliation

 We thank Spirit River L. Striped Wolf for naming this project in 2016 when it was founded, and for sharing and leading our vision that the work of reconciliation is for neighbors.
 In his own words, “This is about Indigenous Artists becoming economic leaders in Canadian Society.
 This is about Indigenous Artists becoming their own and owning what’s theirs.
 This is about activism and reconciliation.”

-We also acknowledge and thank Justice Murray Sinclair, Dr. Marie Wilson, Chief Wilton Littlechild and are humbled by those impacted by residential schools and their legacy who gave statements and who continue to share the truth of the legacies of colonization and oppression in Canada.
+We also acknowledge with gratitude our Elders Jeannie Smith Davis and Roy Bear Chief and honour Justice Murray Sinclair, Dr. Marie Wilson, Chief Wilton Littlechild from the TRC We are humbled by those impacted by residential schools and their legacy who gave testimony and who continue to share the truth of the legacies of colonization and oppression in Canada and their healing journeys.